 An additional benefit of a resinous flooring system is their reflective qualities, which enhances the available light in a facility.
 Moreover, highly reflective floor surfaces enable light entering the space from overhead to bounce back upward, exposing the underside of leaves to the light and potentially increase yields.

-Anti-slip Floors Make the Workplace Safe
+Anti-Slip Epoxy Floors Make the Workplace Safe

 Resinous flooring systems also can have aggregates added to them to make them slip resistance, which is imperative for worker safety in a grow room facility.

 In larger facilities with heavy vehicle traffic, it is helpful to also have line striping to demarcate areas where workers can safely work.